informalsystems/hermes-sdk/docs/notes/encoding.md

 Encodings in Hermes SDK are implemented as encoding contexts.
 The context makes use of CGP to wire up context-generic encoding providers, to form an encoding implementation for a specific chain.

 Most of the time, the decision of defining multiple encoding contexts depends on whether each context requires different wirings.
 Unlike general encoding libraries, an encoding context can usually encode specific data types that have been wired with it.
-For example, the `CosmosEncoding` context knows how to encode a `TendermintClientState` with protobuf, but it won't be able to encode an external type that have not been wired, such as `EthereumClientState`.
+For example, the `CosmosEncoding` context knows how to encode a `TendermintClientState` with protobuf, but it won't be able to encode external types that have not been wired, such as `EthereumClientState`.

-As a result, if some external code need to support new types such as `EthereumClientState`, they would not able to reuse existing encoding contexts such as `CosmosEncoding`.
+As a result, if some external code needs to support new types such as `EthereumClientState`, they would not able to reuse existing encoding contexts such as `CosmosEncoding`.
 However, we could define a new encoding context such as `CosmosEthereumEncoding`, and make it _extend_ from existing encoding [presets](./presets.md) that are shared with `CosmosEncoding`.

-Usually, an encoding context can be consist of an empty struct with no field.
+Usually, an encoding context can consist of an empty struct with no field.
 This is because most of the encodings do not require additional metadata to perform the encoding or decoding.
 However, sometimes an encoding may require additional metadata, such as schema information or contract addresses, in order for the encoding to be done correctly.
 In these cases, the encoding context may contain additional fields that can be used by the encoding providers through dependency injection.

 ## `HasEncoding`